 Morning routine: check to see if power is on; make coffee; check news if there’s power.
 Palestinian poet Mahmoud Darwish wrote an ode to the nuances of qahua, and while I don’t know these nuances, I do love the cardamom, and so throw a few extra pods into the pot before adding the coffee-cardamom grinds.
 It’s a thicker grind than filtered coffee, so you have to let it boil up, let the foam do its foaming and settle back down.

 1 shekel (about 25 cents) a pack biscuits, to line the stomach before the mandatory morning coffee.
-Only recently I noticed that these cracker-cookies were made in Deir al Balah, where we live in Gaza.
+Only recently I noticed that these cracker-cookies were made in Deir al Balah, where I live in Gaza.
 Once upon a not-so-long-ago, Gaza’s factories produced all sorts of goods, from biscuits to ice cream to yogurt to clothing, exported to the rest of occupied Palestine and even beyond.
 For the past at least 6 years, the Zionist occupation has allowed virtually no exports to leave Gaza, shattering the economy and one of the many reasons that 80 percent of the 1.7 million Palestinians living in the Strip are dependent on food aid, cannot even afford to buy biscuits like these.
 In July 2011, I wrote about the ban on exports:

 Over 700 private businesses were destroyed or damaged in Israel’s 2008-2009 war on Gaza, among them 325 factories and workshops, according to the Palestinian Centre for Human Rights (PCHR).
 Even before the 23-day Israeli attacks, 97 percent of Gaza’s industry had shut down for want of raw materials and replacement machine parts banned under the Israeli-siege imposed in 2006 shortly after Hamas was elected.